XionWCFM/funnel/README.md

 For deleteQueryParams, enter the key value of queryParams you want to delete. qsOptions uses StringifyBaseOptions from the qs library.

-In the case of `prefix` and `qsOptions.addQueryPrefix, if entered as options in createStep, the value is used.
+In the case of `prefix` and `qsOptions.addQueryPrefix`, if entered as options in createStep, the value is used.
 Otherwise, the value entered in funnelOptions is used.

 # Examples